JetBrains-Research/batcore/README.md

-# Bat CoRe: Baselines and testing framework for code reviewer recommendations
+# BaT CoRe: Baselines and testing framework for code reviewer recommendations